askui/askui/docs/docs/general/05-Tooling/annotate-image.md

 await newClient.start();

 /**
-* Takes a screenshot of your selected display and produces an HTML report file inside the default output path `<project_root>/report`.
+* Takes a screenshot of your selected display and produces an HTML report file inside the default output path <project_root>/report.
 */
 await newClient.annotate();

 /**
-* Loads the image from `<image_path>  and produces an HTML report file inside the default output path  <output_path>
+* Loads the image from <image_path> and produces an HTML report file inside the default output path <output_path>
 */
 await newClient.annotate(
     {